 In line with the government’s transparency agenda, any contract resulting from this tender may be published in its entirety to the general public.
 Further information on the transparency agenda is available in the government's procurement and contracting transparency requirements guidance.

 Details of the standard terms and conditions of the PRP contract are available on the sign a contract webpage.

 To access the research specification and application form, please visit the PRP webpage.

 The NIHR runs an online application process and all applications must be submitted electronically.
 No applications will be accepted that are submitted by any means other than the online process.
-Deadlines for the submission of outline and full research applications occur at 1.00 pm on the day indicated and no applications can be accepted after this deadline.
+Deadlines for the submission of outline and full research applications occur at 1.00 pm on the day indicated and the system will not accept applications after this deadline.

-We strongly recommend that you submit your application on the day before.
-Once the 1:00 pm deadline passes, the system shuts down automatically and Programme Managers are unable to re-open it.
-If you are experiencing any technical difficulties submitting your application, please contact the on 0208 843 8073 in good time, before 1:00 pm on a closing date.
+We strongly recommend that you submit your application on the day before the deadline.
+If you are experiencing any technical difficulties submitting your application, please contact the PRP on email@example.com in good time, before 1:00 pm on a closing date.

 Applicants are expected, before submitting applications, to have discussed their applications with their own and any other body whose cooperation will be required in conducting the research.